WebAhead/learn-database-testing/README.md

 </details>

+You'll also need to run `npm install tape tap-spec` to install your testing dependencies.

 ## Modularising database queries

 Currently we're querying our database from within our handler functions.
 This makes it hard to test the queries in isolation.
 We _could_ write a `supertest` test for the entire router, but that's overkill when you just care about testing your data logic.